ajkl/ajkl.github.io.test/_posts/2014-12-23-Dataframes.md

 Notice the subtle changes in all these examples.
 For example in the last query subsetting, for python you dont need to specify "select all columns" by adding a ' ," ' as you do in Julia or a ', ' as you do in R.

-I will try to write a followup post on Join on Dataframes in these 3 languages.
+I will try to write a followup post on Joins on Dataframes in these 3.